 You won't have seen Bali if you haven't fully explored south Bali.
 The island's capital, Denpasar, sprawls in all directions from the centre with traditional markets, busy malls, great eating and lashings of Balinese history and culture, even as it threatens to absorb Seminyak, Kuta and Sanur.
 The Bukit Peninsula (the southern part of south Bali) has multiple personalities.

 Kuta & Legian

-Seminyak is flash, brash and arguably a bit phoney.
-It's also the centre of life for hordes of the island's expats (many of whom own boutiques, design clothes, surf, or do seemingly nothing at all).
+Fabulous Seminyak is the centre of life for hordes of the island's expats, many of whom own boutiques, design clothes, surf, or do seemingly nothing at all.
 It may be immediately north of Kuta and Legian, but in many respects, not the least of which is its intangible sense of style, Seminyak feels almost like it's on another island.

 The land on the other side, that's north Bali.
 Although one-sixth of the island's population lives here, this vast region is overlooked by many visitors who stay trapped in the south Bali−Ubud axis.
 The big draw here is the incredible diving and snorkelling at nearby Pulau Menjangan.
-Arcing around a nearby bay, Pemuteran may be Bali's best beach town.
+Arcing around a nearby bay, booming Pemuteran may be Bali's best beach escape.

 Even as development from south Bali creeps ever further west (via hot spots such as Canggu), Bali's true west, which is off the busy main road from Tabanan to Gilimanuk, remains infrequently visited.
 It's easy to find serenity amid its wild beaches, jungle and rice fields.
 On the coast, surfers hit the breaks at Balian and Medewi.

 Hot and arid, the southern peninsula is known as Bukit (meaning 'hill' in Bahasa Indonesia).
 It's popular with visitors, from the cloistered climes of Nusa Dua to the sybaritic retreats along the south coast.
 The booming west coast (often generically called Pecatu) with its string-of-pearls beaches is a real hotspot.